LorenzoVigorelli/GEN3C/README.md

 For business inquiries, please visit our website and submit the form: [NVIDIA Research Licensing](https://www.nvidia.com/en-us/research/inquiries/).
 For any other questions related to the model, please contact Xuanchi, Tianchang or Jun.

-## News
-- 2025-06-06 Code and model released!
-In a future update, we plan to include the pipeline for jointly predicting depth and camera pose from video, as well as a driving-finetuned model.
-Stay tuned!

 ## Installation
 Please follow the "Inference" section in [INSTALL.md](INSTALL.md) to set up your environment.